The Theory of an Arbitrary Higher $\lambda$-Model: Introduction

 In \cite{Martinez} and \cite{MartinezHoDT} the initiative is born to search for higher $\lambda$-models with non-trivial structure of $\infty$-groupoid, by using extensional Kan complexes $K\simeq[K\rightarrow K]$.
 In \cite{Martinez21} the existence of higher non-trivial models is proved by solving homotopy domain equations.

-If we understand an arbitrary higher $\lambda$-model as an extensional Kan complex, the following questions arise: What would be the syntactic structure of the equality theory of any higher $\lambda$-model?
-How would it be related to computational paths \cite{Queiroz} interpreted as type-free terms; understood as a type-free version of HoTT based on path computations.
+If we understand an arbitrary higher $\lambda$-model as an extensional Kan complex, the following question arises: What would be the syntactic structure of the equality theory of any higher $\lambda$-model, i.e., is its equality theory a generalization of the $\beta\eta$-conversions to $(n)\beta\eta$-conversions in a set $\Lambda_{n-1}(a,b)$ by $(n)\beta\eta$-contractions induced by the extensionality from a Kan complex?.

+We shall see some consequences of the equality theory $Th(\mathcal{K})$ of an extensional Kan complex $\mathcal{K}$ with some examples of equality and nonequality of terms.
+This paves the way for a definition of the $(n)\beta\eta$-conversions, which will belong to the set of $n$-conversions $\Lambda_n$ induced by the least theory of equality on all the extensional Kan complexes, here called \emph{Homotopy Type-Free Theory} (\emph{HoTFT}).

+On the other hand, we define, from the identity types based on computational paths \cite{Queiroz}, the untyped theory of higher $\lambda\beta\eta$-equality TH-$\lambda\beta\eta$.
+We ask about the relationship between TH-$\lambda\beta\eta$ and HoTFT.

 In this work we will try to answer these questions according to the following sections: In section 2, we explore the theory of any extensional Kan complex in order to generalize the $\beta\eta$-conversions to $(n)\beta\eta$-conversions in a set $\Lambda_{n-1}(a,b)$ by $(n)\beta\eta$-contractions induced by the extensionality from a Kan complex.
 In section 3, the identity types $Id_A(a,b)$ based on computational paths are taken into account, to define a type-free theory of higher $\lambda\beta\eta$-equality TH-$\lambda\beta\eta$ with $\lambda^n$-terms and $n$-redexes in a set $\Lambda^{n-1}(a,b)$ with $n\geq 1$.
 Finally, we look at the relationship of this TH-$\lambda\beta\eta$ with the least theory of equality on all the extensional Kan complexes HoTFT through the relationship between the sets $\Lambda^n$ and $\Lambda_n$ for each $n\geq 0$.